-Getting to Santorini
+How to Get to Santorini

-I took Aegean Airlines from Athens international airport.
-Return air-tickets were about €96.
-You will reach Santorini airport in 30-45 minutes.
-There are also other methods to reach Santorini, namely by ferry, but it will take 5-8 hours as mentioned on this site.
+I took Aegean Airlines from Athens international airport, reaching Santorini airport in 30-45 minutes, very short flights!
+You can also get to Santorini via ferry, but it will take 5-8 hours as mentioned on this site.